Nesta: We're in love.

-- Played for Laughs in Dragon Age II: During one of the companion quests, after many unsucessful yet hilarious methods of courting one of her guardsmen, Guard-Captain Aveline resorts to presenting herself with a dowry to the guard's mother with Hawke being the one presenting her.
+- Played for Laughs in Dragon Age II: During one of the companion quests, after many unsuccessful yet hilarious methods of courting one of her guardsmen, Guard-Captain Aveline resorts to presenting herself with a dowry to the guard's mother with Hawke being the one presenting her.
 It's Lampshaded by Merrill if she is in your party.

 - Merrill: Don't be silly!
 A dowry would only matter if you were courting him!

 Merrill: (gasps) You're courting him!

-- St. Nicholas was said to have thrown purses filled with gold into the house of a man who could not afford the dowries for his three daughters under the cover of night so the man would not be embarrassed at having to accepting charity.
+- St. Nicholas was said to have thrown purses filled with gold into the house of a man who could not afford the dowries for his three daughters under the cover of night so the man would not be embarrassed at having to accept charity.